hassmoha/druid/docs/querying/datasource.md

 <!--END_DOCUSAURUS_CODE_TABS-->

 Lookup datasources correspond to Druid's key-value [lookup](lookups.html) objects.
-In [Druid SQL](sql.html#from), they reside in the the `lookup` schema.
+In [Druid SQL](sql.html#from), they reside in the `lookup` schema.
 They are preloaded in memory on all servers, so they can be accessed rapidly.
 They can be joined onto regular tables using the [join operator](#join).

 Lookup datasources are key-value oriented and always have exactly two columns: `k` (the key) and `v` (the value), and